On deformations of free groups in compact Lie groups: The case

 \begin{thm} Let $n\geq 3$.
 Let $G$ be a connected compact Lie group, and let $\gC\leq G$ be an $(n-1)$--generated dense subgroup.
 Then any $n$ elements $s_1,\ldots,s_n\in G$ admit an arbitrarily small deformation $t_1,\ldots,t_n$ with $\gC=\langle t_1,\ldots,t_n\rangle$.
 In other words, the set

 is dense in $\text{Hom}(F_n,G)$. \end{thm}

-For example, Theorem \ref{thm1} implies that if $n$ is larger than the minimal size of a generating set of $\SO_5(\BZ[{1}/{5}])$ then any $n$ elements in $\SO_5(\BR)$ can be slightly deformed to a generating set of the group $\SO_5(\BZ[{1}/{5}])$ (recall that $\SO_5(\BZ[{1}/{5}])$ has Kazhdan property (T)).
+For example, Theorem \ref{thm1} implies that if $n$ is larger than the minimal size of a generating set of $\SO_5(\BZ[{1}/{5}])$ then any $n$ elements in $\SO_5(\BR)$ can be slightly deformed to a generating set of the group $\SO_5(\BZ[{1}/{5}])$ (recall that $\SO_5(\BZ[{1}/{5}])$ is dense in $\SO_5(\BR)$ and has Kazhdan property (T), c.f. \cite{margulis}).
 Similarly, any $5$ elements in $\SO_3(\BR)$ can be deformed to a generating set of a surface group.

 Let $G$ be a connected compact Lie group.
 Since the topology of $G$ is metrizable, we may assume that it is endowed with a metric $d$, and by averaging over all left and right translations with respect to the Haar measure, we may assume that $d$ is left and right invariant.
 Let $\gC\leq G$ be an $(n-1)$--generated dense subgroup of $G$, let $s_1,\ldots,s_n$ be arbitrary $n$ elements of $G$, and let $\gep>0$.
 We will explain how to perturb the $s_i$ to some $t_i$ which satisfy $d(t_i,s_i)<\gep,~i=1,\ldots ,n$ and $\langle t_1,\ldots,t_n\rangle=\gC$.